-From 2004 to 2009, Susan wrote a column for Tucson Green Magazine, in which she featured essays about living in the American Southwest.
-Later she self-published Paean to the Earth (2008), a collection of essays, poetry, and short stories inspired by her experiences in the desert cities of Arizona.
+Later I started a sole proprietorship, Write for Change.
+This began a time of intense writing to support nonprofits with writing services while supporting my writing life.
+From 2004 to 2009, I was invited to write a column for Tucson Green Magazine which featured essays about living in the American Southwest.
+Later I self-published Paean to the Earth (2008), a collection of essays, poetry, and short stories inspired by my experiences in the Sonoran Desert in Arizona.

-Susan continued to develop essays about humans and nature.
-In 2011, her essay, “A Way Forward in an Uncertain Future”, was published in an anthology, edited by Martin Keogh: Hope Beneath Our Feet – Restoring Our Place in the Natural World (North Atlantic Press).
+I have continued to develop essays about humans and nature.
+In 2011, my essay, “A Way Forward in an Uncertain Future” was published in an anthology, edited by Martin Keogh: Hope Beneath Our Feet – Restoring Our Place in the Natural World (North Atlantic Press).

-Susan’s works have also been published in Songs of Ourselves: America’s Interior Landscape (Blue Heron Book Works, 2015), Panoplyzine, SEJ Journal (Journal of the Society of Environmental Journalists), Pensacola Magazine, and in academic publications.
-Susan’s blog, WalkEarth.org, is a place where she writes new material and posts information for writers and readers.
-She is currently working on a new novel and collection of essays inspired by living on the Gulf Coast, in Pensacola, Florida where she lives in a tiny house by the sea.
+Other essays have been published in the 2021 Emerald Coat Review, Songs of Ourselves: America’s Interior Landscape (Blue Heron Book Works, 2015), Panoplyzine, SEJ Journal (Journal of the Society of Environmental Journalists), Pensacola Magazine, and in academic publications.